larshp/abapOpenChecks/README.md

 - always specify SORT order
 - CHECK used outside of loops
 - IF can be changed to CASE
+- indexes active and exists in db for Z and Y tables

 Clearance program